 A break in the wiring can also be checked to see if there is a bad inline fuse or a wire simply has a break in it.

 Resistance is testing how much an electrical current is being blocked from flowing through a circuit or wire.

-If the Resistance doesn’t fall within a certain range and is too high or too low than it indicates that the fuel is pump is bad.
+If the resistance does not fall within a certain range and is too high or too low, it indicates that the pump’s fuel is bad.